Gunby Hall to Bratoft Manor walk

 St Peter and Paul's Church

 Bratoft's church was built in the fifteenth century, and was partly restored in the memory of Charles Langton Massingberd in 1889, having a brick West tower built in 1747.
 Inside is a unique painting depicting the defeat of the Spanish Armada in 1588.
-The Church is open daily between 9am and 4pm, services on Wednesdays and most Sundays.
 Next door to the church is the Old Rectory, built in about 1840 by Rev Algernon Massingberd.
 It is now a National Trust holiday cottage.

 Retrace your steps to Gunby Hall and Gardens